Goldman cuts top end of legal expenses estimate

-(Reuters) - Goldman Sachs Group Inc (GS.N) said on Tuesday it had lowered the top end of its estimated range for possible legal costs by about $600 million to $5.3 billion. (bit.ly/1Sl6fIt)
+Nov 3 (Reuters) - Goldman Sachs Group Inc said on Tuesday it had lowered the top end of its estimated range for possible legal costs by about $600 million to $5.3 billion. (bit.ly/1Sl6fIt)

 In August, the bank had estimated legal expenses of up to $5.9 billion above what it had already set aside.